-Our products equip developers with the essential tools they need to protect their data and take a holistic security approach.
+Our products equip developers with the tools to protect their data and take a holistic security approach.
 With today’s rapidly changing threat landscape, shifting security left is vital.
-It is our duty to stay informed about the latest trends and releases so we can offer the most current in-app protection to safeguard against cyber attacks.
+We must stay informed about the latest trends and releases to offer the most current in-app protection and safeguard against cyber attacks.

 Our commitment to supporting the latest C# versions continues, and our newest release now supports modern C# features.

-Dotfuscator 7.2.1 now fully support C# 11 and 12 static abstract members that allow developers to define static members in interfaces.
+Dotfuscator 7.2.1 fully supports C# 11 and 12 static abstract members, allowing developers to define static members in interfaces.
 This means developers can now:

-Angular’s standalone components are quickly becoming the preferred choice to build applications, due to its simplicity and performance advantages.
-JSDefender’s commitment to keeping up with the latest Angular trends allows developers to have more flexibility when it comes to using NgModules, standalone components, or a combination.
+Angular’s standalone components are quickly becoming the preferred choice for building applications.
+JSDefender’s commitment to keeping up with the latest Angular trends allows developers more flexibility when using NgModules, standalone components, or a combination.

 Our latest JSDefender update introduces support for Angular’s standalone components—a shift that improves modularity and performance.
 If you use NgModules, standalone components, or both, JSDefender protects your code without extra configuration or workarounds.